andela-stuff/cp-defence/README.md

 > * All features in the app should be represented on the PT board.
 > * The README file should be well prepared.
 There should also be a “contributing” section.
 > * Commit (and PR) messages should be in accordance with the appropriate conventions/guidelines.
+> * Do not commit auto-generated files, application settings and secret keys to source control.

 ## Test Coverage